mhuang74-learning-playground/tutorials/akka-tutorials/scala-pi/README.md

-## Remote Actor Akka Tutorial for Calculating Pi
+## Remote Actor Akka Tutorial for Calculating Pi in Scala